P4r1nc3/ClearBreath_Backend/README.md

 mvn spring-boot:run
 ```

-This starts the FlashDash service, making it accessible at `http://localhost:8080`.
+This starts the ClearBreath service, making it accessible at `http://localhost:8080`.

 ## Conclusion